 The University grants you a non-exclusive Licence to install and run the following for a period of up to three years following the date of acceptance of this agreement:

-1) You accept that your name, e-mail address and machine details will be stored on a database by The Project but will not be passed on to any third party.
+1) You accept that your name, e-mail address and machine details will be stored on a database whilst you are actively volunteering for The Project but these details will not be passed on to any third party.

 The University, the Met Office or any of the participants in the Project are not liable for any damages, being direct, indirect, special or incidental or loss of profits arising from the use of software or other material supplied as part of the “climateprediction.net” experiment.
 There is no obligation to supply maintenance, support, updates, enhancements or modifications for software or other material supplied.